mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

 I recently started experimenting with [the keto diet](https://www.dietdoctor.com/low-carb/keto), which focuses on low carbs.
 I've had good experience with the diet, but it limits what food delivery I can order, as BBQ, deli sandwiches, pizza, etc. do not fit the diet.

 Fortunately, there are many sites that offer free keto recipes.
-My favorite is [ruled.me](http://ruled.me), but I also use a [recipe curation newletter](https://kuratedketo.com/) to find new sites.
+My favorite is [ruled.me](http://ruled.me), but I also use a [recipe curation newletter](https://kuratedketo.com/) to find new sources.
 The recipes look great online, but the road from online recipes to actual meals is paved with cooking.
 And I don't like cooking.

 I thought this would be a good opportunity to experiment with outsourcing &mdash; I choose the recipes and hire someone else to handle the rest.